Diane Rehm is determined that no patient should have to suffer the indignity her husband John experienced at the end of his life.

-Rehm, who will be speaking at the AAMC’s annual conference, Learn Serve Lead: The Virtual Experience, on Nov.
-16, talked with AAMCNews about physicians’ feelings about death, how medical aid in dying differs from suicide, even how she wishes to experience her own final days.
+A few weeks before her appearance at Learn Serve Lead, Rehm sat down with AAMCNews to share her insights into physicians’ feelings about death, how medical aid in dying differs from suicide, and even how she envisions her own final moments.

 You’ve described John Rehm’s death as “excruciating to witness.”
 Why is that?